ua-snap/cmip6-utils/climatologies/README.md

    scenario) combination that actually has data.
 2. **`compute_fragment.py`** — run once per `job_list.json` entry (as a
    SLURM array task).
-Loads the *entire* daily time series for that one variable/model/scenario into memory, then computes every Era x Period x Aggregation value from it in one pass, and writes a small "fragment" zarr (`intermediate/fragments/{variable}__{model}__{scenario}.zarr`).
+Loads the *entire* daily time series for that one variable/model/scenario into memory, then computes every era x period x aggregation value from it in one pass, and writes a small "fragment" zarr (`intermediate/fragments/{variable}__{model}__{scenario}.zarr`).
    Two methods are used (see "Design decisions" below): a direct day-level reduction for everything except `pr_tot`, and a per-year